Design Research Unit

 The Design Research Unit (DRU) was one of the first generation of British design consultancies combining expertise in architecture, graphics and industrial design.

-It was founded by the managing director of Stuart Advertising Agency, Marcus Brumwell with Misha Black and Milner Gray in 1943.
+It was established in 1943 by the poet Herbert Read, architect Misha Black and graphic designer Milner Gray.
 It became well known for its work in relation to the Festival of Britain in 1951 and its influential corporate identity project for British Rail in 1965.
 In 2004, DRU merged with Scott Brownrigg architects.

 History

-The group officially formed in 1943 following discussions begun by Marcus Brumwell, and the poet and writer Herbert Read the previous year.
+The DRU was formed in 1943 by several individuals, including the architect Misha Black, graphic designer Milner Gray, the poet and art critic Herbert Read, and advertising executive Marcus Brumwell.
+From the onset, its purpose was to bring art and industry together in a cohesive design for the benefit of all.
 An early set of notes proposed a "service equipped to advise on all problems of design", addressing the needs of "the State, Municipal Authorities, Industry or Commerce."
 They anticipated a post-war demand for technical expertise and a need for "the reconditioning and re-designing public utility services" recommending "contact... with the railway companies, motor coach lines and so on."

-Herbert Read became their first member of staff, sharing offices in Kingsway with Mass-Observation, another initiative that Brumwell supported under the umbrella of the Advertising Services Guild.
-Read was joined by Bernard Hollowood in 1944 and after an unsuccessful tour of factories in the Midlands they engaged the sculptor Naum Gabo to design a new car for Jowett.
-The contract was terminated by the company in 1945.
+Herbert Read became the group's first member of staff, sharing offices in Kingsway with Mass-Observation, another initiative that Brumwell supported under the umbrella of the Advertising Services Guild.
+During 1944, Read was joined by the economist and writer Bernard Hollowood and, after an unsuccessful tour of factories across the Midlands, the group engaged the sculptor Naum Gabo to design a new car for the light vehicle manufacturer Jowett Cars.
+However, this contract was terminated by the company in 1945 after the design was claimed by Jowett to be 'radical but impractical'.

 Black and Gray were initially committed to wartime roles within the Exhibitions Department for the Ministry of Information.
 Under their leadership, DRU made important postwar contributions to the Britain Can Make It exhibition (1946) and Festival of Britain (1951).
 At the invitation of the Council of Industrial Design (afterward Design Council), DRU designed the Quiz Machines that sought to gauge public taste at BCMI, as well as the highly didactic ‘What Industrial Design Means’ display (by Black, Bronek Katz, and R. Vaughan).
 This marked the beginning of a long association between the two bodies.
-For the Festival of Britain they were the architects for the Regatta Restaurant and designed a series of displays for the Dome of Discovery.
+For the Festival of Britain, they were the architects for the Regatta Restaurant and designed a series of displays for the Dome of Discovery.

+While not the primary focus area of the group, it was responsible for the production of several noteworthy buildings, such as the mammal house at London Zoo and a rooftop extension to the DRU’s own building in Aybrook Street.
+Under Gray's direction, five 'architectural style groups' were created and used for the signage of numerous pubs across the UK.
+The signage promoted by the agency saw one of the earliest uses of pressure-formed plastic, which has since become commonplace on the British high-street.